-As we are coming towards the end of summer when the ground is at its hardest, it is worth thinking about the ways we work and exercise our horses.
+As we are coming through winter when the ground is at its hardest, it is worth thinking about the ways we work and exercise our horses.
 As every horse owner knows, the feet and legs are a horse's most valuable assets and will determine the health and duration of its working life.
 But this doesn’t just involve the hooves and bones and many tend to forget the joints and the role they play in maintaining sound conformation.

 While daily wear and tear of joints cannot be avoided completely, there are a number of ways to reduce its impact.
 Observing consistent joint care is important in all horses, especially those competing and/or being worked on particularly hard or rough ground.
 Not only does ongoing joint care reduce the potential for injury and joint complaints but it promotes better fitness and performance.